An electricity easement helps us to maintain all the equipment that’s used to generate electricity across Northpower's network.

-- Easements are not required for reticulation installed on private land where it is for the exclusive use of the property owners.
+Electricity easements aren't required for electricity reticulation on public roads and they also don't apply where the reticulation installed on private land is for the exclusive use of property owners.

-- Electricity reticulation installed before 1 January 1993 does not require an easement as it is protected under the Electricity Act 1992.
+Electricity reticulation installed before 1 January 1993 doesn’t require an easement as it is protected under the Electricity Act 1992.